 Delivery Suite has 7 birthing rooms.
 Following birth, well women can choose to go home from delivery suite or directly to a local primary birthing facility for postnatal care.
-Waikato Hospital has 20 postnatal beds for short term care for women who need some hospital care before they move to a primary birth facility or provides all postnatal care for women who have complications during birth or following birth and require care from the obstetric team.
+Waikato Hospital has 20 postnatal beds for short term care for women who need some hospital care before they move to a primary birth facility or go home.

 Clinical Midwife Director